MT-Eurythmia/pvpplus/README.md

 ## Usage

-PvP can be enabled/disabled from the inventory.
+PvP can be enabled/disabled from the inventory, or using the commands `/pvp_enable` and `/pvp_disable`.

 A new tournament can be initiated by a player by typing /tournament.
 Then, each playing wanting to play in the tournament has to type /engage during the next minute (this delay is customizable using the `pvpplus.tournament_starting_time` setting, specified in seconds).